André Faye Solvang

 André Faye Solvang (born 2003) is a Norwegian powerboat racer from Drammen.
 He is a two-time UIM world champion, winning the GT30 World Championship in 2019 and the F4 World Championship in 2024.
 In 2024, he became the first Norwegian to win the triple crown in UIM F4, securing the World, European and Nordic championships in the same season.
-In 2025, he moved up to the UIM F2 World Championship.
+In 2025, he moved up to the UIM F2 World Championship and made his E1 World Championship debut in Lagos, Nigeria.